atomist-playground/typescript-express-node/README.md

 # typescript-express-node

-This is a project seed for creating Typescript projects that use express with handlebars and run on NodeJS
+This is a project seed for creating TypeScript projects that use Express with Handlebars and run on NodeJS

 ## Setup